Palmate Oyster Shell

 Palmate Oyster Shell, Saccostrea palmula.
 Shell collected in the greater Los Cabos area, Baja California Sur, March 2016.
 Size: 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).

-The Palmate Oyster, Saccostrea palmula (Carpenter, 1857), is a bivalve mollusk that is a member of the Ostreidae Family of True Oysters.
-They are known in Mexico as ostra palmeada.
-The Shell is oval and often has scalloped margins.
+Description: The Palmate Oyster shell has an irregular ovate outline, often with scalloped margins.
 The left valve is deeper than the right valve.
+The right valve may be concave, flat, or slightly convex, and it fits within the left valve.
 The exterior of the shell is rough in texture.
-They are gray to brown in color, sometimes with a purplish or greenish tinge with white interiors that have a noticeable muscle scar.
-The Palmate Oyster Shell reach a maximum length of 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).
+They are gray to brown in color, sometimes with a purplish or greenish tinge or rays.
+The interior is white, sometimes with greenish or purple blotches.
+The interior margin may be purple.
+The interior has a noticeable muscle scar.
+Palmate Oyster Shells reach a maximum length of 7.5 cm (3.0 inches) x 5.5 cm (2.2 inches).